Oscar De La Hoya vs. Manny Pacquiao: Round 8 and aftermath

 Pacquiao pursues De La Hoya's body but is warned by referee Tony Weeks to "keep them up" (keep punches above the belt).
 De La Hoya's right connects, but Pacquiao's combo pins De La Hoya in the corner.
 Another left by Pacquiao dazes the Mexican-American, as the Filipino follows up with another combination which wobbles De La Hoya.
 Pacquiao throws another combo as De La Hoya goes for the body.
 The Filipino unleashes a four-punch combo to end the round.

-The fight is stopped before the start of the ninth round and Pacquiao is awarded the victory.
+The fight was stopped before the start of the ninth round and Pacquiao is awarded the victory.

 Pacquiao was ahead on all three judges' scorecards before the stoppage, with two judges scoring the fight at 80-71 (Pacquiao won all rounds) and one scoring it at 79–72 (Pacquiao won 7 rounds and lost 1).

+Aftermath

-After the bout trainer Freddie Roach stated, "We knew we had him after the first round.
+After, the bout trainer Freddie Roach stated, "We knew we had him after the first round.
 He had no legs, he was hesitant and he was shot."
 Confirming Roach's pre-fight predictions that he'd grown too old, De La Hoya crossed the ring to Pacquiao's corner after the bout was stopped and told Roach, "You're right Freddie.
 I don't have it anymore."
 When asked by reporters whether he would continue fighting, De La Hoya responded, "My heart still wants to fight, that's for sure.
 But when your physical doesn't respond, what can you do?
 I have to be smart and make sure I think about my future plans."

-Business
+Fight earnings

 On December 10, 2008, HBO announced that the fight generated 1.25 million PPV buys totalling more than $70 million in PPV revenue.
 This fight was only the fourth non-heavyweight bout to have more than one million buys at that time, along with De La Hoya–Mayweather Jr. (2.4 million buys) in May 2007, De La Hoya–Hopkins (1 million buys) in 2004, and De La Hoya–Trinidad (1.4 million buys) in 1999.

 The PPV card was the highest-grossing PPV event of the year in North America, ahead of UFC 91 (Randy Couture vs. Brock Lesnar) and WrestleMania XXIV.